 As a member, you get full access to Jim Cramer’s charitable trust portfolio, including access to all the stocks in the charitable Trust.
 There are about 30 stocks in the portfolio at one time, including names like Apple and Alphabet, software firms like Nvidia and AMD, and defensive plays such as Costco.

-Inside the portfolio, stocks are rated between 1 and 4:
+Inside the portfolio, all stocks are rated between 1 and 4:

 - “1” means stocks that they would buy right now